rbc-wm-lab/ML-Full-Stack-Interview/README.md

 1. Read the columns descriptions and the sample data.
 Write a program to analyse the full data if needed.
 2. Create three tables: **Person**, **Country** and **City**.
 Note that country data appear in *Country*, *Residence* and *Citizenship* columns, and city data appear in *Residence* column.
    Design proper database schema.
-Add a primary key to the **Person** table.
-Use incremental numbers or UUID as the primary key.
+Add a primary key to all tables.
+You may choose among incremental numbers, UUID or original data as the primary key.
 Create foreign keys for proper columns.
 3. Write a program to load the csv file and import into the tables.
 ### 💡 Keep in mind
 * This file is encoded using 'utf-8' character set.
 You may need to specify this encoding when reading in the file.